tbidne/shrun/configuration.md

 **Arg:** `--command-log-read-strategy (block | block-line-buffer)`

-**Description:** By default (strategy = block), we read `--command-log-read-size` number of bytes at a time.
-The "block-line-buffer" strategy will buffer logs until a newline is found, or some size threshold is crossed.
-This can help preserve formatting in the file logs.
-This should only be used when running a _single_ command.
+**Description:** The `block` strategy reads `N` (`--command-log-read-size`) bytes at a time, whereas `block-line-buffer` also reads `N` bytes at a time, but buffers newlines, for potentially nicer formatted file logs.
+By default, we only use `block-line-buffer` when there is exactly one command and file-logging is on.
+Otherwise we use `block`.
+This option explicitly sets the strategy.

+> [!WARNING]
+>
+> The `block-line-buffer` strategy only makes sense when there is exactly _one_ command.
+Otherwise we could easily mix up logs from different commands, leading to nonsense output.

 **Example:**